EBI-Metagenomics/EMG-docs/docs/portal.rst

 .. image:: images/summary.PNG

 **Figure 9**.
 The 'Analysis summary' tab is organised in 2 sections: ‘Functional analysis for the project’ and ‘Taxonomic analysis for the project’ (the former is not available in the case of amplicon runs).

-functional summary files
-^^^^^^^^^^^^^^^^^^^^^^^^
-- InterPro matches(TSV): this tab-separated file contains 2 designation columns followed by a column for each valid runs of the project.
-The first column lists the InterPro terms having been associated to the predicted CDSs.
-The second column gives the description of the InterPro terms.
-All columns labelled with a run identifier present the number of predicted CDSs having been annotated with each InterPro terms for this run.
-- Complete GO annotation (TSV): this file contains 3 designation columns followed by a column for each valid runs of the project.
-The first column lists the GO terms (labelled GO:XXXXXXX) having been associated to the predicted CDSs.
-The second column gives the GO term description while the third column indicates which category the GO term belong to.
-All columns labelled with a run identifier present the number of predicted CDSs having been annotated with each GO terms for this run.
-- The ‘GO slim annotation (TSV)’ file is derived from the ‘Complete GO annotation’ file and has the same format.
-The GO slim term set is a cut-down version of the GO terms containing a subset of the terms in the whole GO.
-They give a broad overview of the ontology content without the detail of the specific fine grained terms.

-taxonomy summary files
-^^^^^^^^^^^^^^^^^^^^^^
-- Taxonomic assignments (TSV): this file contains one ‘Taxonomy’ column followed by a column for each valid runs of the project.
-The ‘Taxonomy’ column list the taxonomic lineages having been associated with the predicted 16S sequences.
-All columns labelled with a run identifier present the number of predicted 16S sequences having been annotated with the taxonomic lineages for this run.
-This file can be directly imported into `Megan6 <http://ab.inf.uni-tuebingen.de/software/megan6/>`_ for visualisation and further analysis.
-- The ‘Phylum level taxonomies (TSV)’ file is derived from the ‘Taxonomic assignments’ file and presents the assignments brought up to ‘phylum’ level in order to give a high level view of the taxonomic assignments.
-The two first columns of this file present the ‘kingdom’ and ‘phylum’ level assignments, respectively.
-All columns labelled with a run identifier present the number of predicted 16S sequences having been annotated with the ‘phylum’ level taxonomic lineages for this run.

 -----------------------------------------
 Data discovery on MGnify portal